China is the world's biggest jailer of journalists - ExBulletin

 Journalist Dong Yuyu, who worked for a newspaper affiliated with the ruling party and is a former Harvard University scholar, faces espionage charges after being detained for more than a year, his family said last week.

-In 2022, an Australian journalist of Chinese origin Cheng Lei was tried in China on national security charges but has not yet heard the verdict, Australian Foreign Minister Penny Wong said in March.
+In 2022, Chinese-Australian journalist Cheng Lei was tried in China on national security charges but has yet to learn the verdict, Australian Foreign Minister Penny Wong said in March.

 Cheng worked for CGTN, the English-language public television channel for overseas audiences.
 She was arrested in August 2019 and accused of sharing state secrets.